PopuriAO29/Greentea/Developer-Guide/CPUID.md

 ## Notes on CPU compatibility

-List of required features.
-Note: `wide support` means *both* AMD and Intel.
+List of the required features.
+Note: `wide support`/AMD64 means *both* AMD and Intel.

 Greentea OS targets CPUs **at least** from Q3 2011 and newer

 - `SSE2` is mandatory on AMD64
-- `NX` bit should be present on all AMD64, but may be disabled, does not affect system working
+- `NX` bit should be present on all AMD64
 - `SSE3` wide support since 2005
 - `CMPXCHG16B` wide support since 2006
 - `PrefetchW` wide support since 2006